 You could also add some reading material in the room as well, about puberty and periods!
-There are lots of fantastic period positive books for girls.
+There are lots of fantastic period positive books available.

-Something as simple as making period supplies easily accessible does help to remove the shame and secrecy around periods.
+Something as simple as making period supplies easily accessible and helps to remove the shame and secrecy around periods.